ShanuNoyalraj/Linear_Regression_Bike_Rental/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information

-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short term basis for a price or free.
+Many bike share systems   allow people to borrow a bike from a "dock" which is usually computer-controlled wherein the user enters the payment information, and the system unlocks it.
+This bike can then be returned to another dock belonging to the same system..

+- Goal is to build a model the demand for shared bikes with the available independent variables.
+It will be used by the management to understand how exactly the demands vary with different features.
+They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
+Further, the model will be a good way for management to understand the demand dynamics of a new market.

-- What is the dataset that is being used?
+- Dataset used is Bike Sharing dataset - https://ml-course2-upgrad.s3.amazonaws.com/Linear+Regression+Assignment/Bike+Sharing+Assignment/day.csv

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
+- Conclusion 1 Count of bikes is positiviley correlated with the variables temperature,month (September,October) and Year(2019)
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Conclusion 2 Count of bikes is decreases for variables like Holidays, Sundays,Spring,Mist cloudy_Broken clouds_Few clouds,Light rain_Light snow_Thunderstorm_Scattered clouds
+- Conclusion 3 The best fit obtained for predicting count of bikes is Count = 0.2356 *Year + 0.3670 *Temp- 0.1457 *spring- 0.0813 *Mist cloudy_Broken clouds_Few clouds + 0.0828 *September- 0.3146 *Light rain_Light snow_Thunderstorm_Scattered clouds + 0.0683 *October- 0.1013 *holiday- 0.0502 *Sunday

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- EDA
+- Linear regression
+- Numpy, Pandas, Matplotlib, Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [Shanunoyalraj@githubusername] - feel free to contact me!

 <!-- Optional -->